ibrahimabdalrhman/ibrahimabdalrhman/README.md

 #### Backend Developer | Undergraduate Student
 #### *Currently looking for Backend Developer (Node.Js), Software Engineer*
 - A final year student at Faculty of Computers and Informatics, Suez Canal University [(SCU)](http://suez.edu.eg), completing my BSc. degree in Computer Science.
-- Currently working on Some projects to gain more experience and knowledge.
+- Currently working on some projects to gain more experience and knowledge.